-Don't just throwing your clothes away at the first sign of wear and tear...
+Don't just throw your clothes away at the first sign of wear and tear...

 We thought we'd get into the spirit of London Fashion Week and give you a few tips that could help you out.